apache/trafficserver/doc/admin-guide/security/mtls.en.rst

 ------------------------------------------------------------------------------------------
 In this case you use the conf_remap.so plugin on a remap rule to override the cient_cert definition only for URLs that match that remap rule.
-You could create the following lines in your :file:`remap.config` to override the value of :ts:cv:`proxy.config.ssl.client.cert.filename` in :file:`records.config` for specific types of traffic.
+You could create the following lines in your :file:`remap.config` to override the value of :ts:cv:`proxy.config.ssl.client.cert.filename` in :file:`records.yaml` for specific types of traffic.
 In the example below any client traffic with a path that starts with /case1 will use the customer-case1.pem certificate.
 Any client traffic directed to the hostname bank.example.com and a path that starts with /pci will use the pci.pem certificate. ::